VincentLimarus/go-localartisan-ecommerce-restapi/README.md

 - **Checkout Products in Cart**: Allows users to checkout multiple products they have added to their cart.

+- **Pay Order**: Allow the user to pay for an order they placed earlier.
+Once the order is paid, the quantity of the product will be decreased according to the user’s request.

+- **Cancel Order**: Enable the system to cancel an order if there is a discrepancy between the user and the artisan during the ordering process.
+The product quantity will be restored to its original amount, and the order will be marked as canceled.

 **Key Takeaways**
 ---
 - Upon login, cookies are generated to enable access to authentication-required services.